lynnaloo/sumobot-sparkcore/README.md

 - Hook up all wires as shown in the schematics below and then open up ```app.js```, add your ```ACCESS_TOKEN``` and  ```DEVICE_ID``` and then run ```node app.js```.
 Now you should control your sumobot with your arrow keys from the terminal.
 ![alt tag](http://bocoup.com/img/weblog/sumo-spark-circuit.png)

+For more info on what any of the colors of your spark mean or help troubleshooting, checkout their excellent [docs](http://docs.spark.io/connect/).